Witiko/witiko.github.io/_posts/2017-01-12-Optimus-on-Linux.md

 completely free software stack, so the choice between the two may still pose a dilemma to some.

-Regardless of the drivers, it now necessary to deploy some system that will switch between the two GPUs as necessary.
+Regardless of the drivers, it is necessary to deploy some system that will switch between the two GPUs as required.
 On Windows, the nVidia drivers will automatically switch between the GPUs in an attempt to minimize power consumption when the notebook is idle.
 Linux, on the other hand, has a free open-source project [Bumblebee][], which allows the user to manually run programs using one or the other GPU.
-By default, the dedicated nVidia GPU is deactivated and all processing is done by the integrated Intel GPU to save energy.
-When the `primusrun COMMAND` command is invoked, the dedicated GPU is woken up and any Open GL calls made by the `COMMAND` are offloaded to it.
-Fun!
+By default, the dedicated nVidia GPU is deactivated and all processing is done by the integrated Intel GPU to save power.
+When the `primusrun COMMAND` command is invoked, the dedicated GPU gets woken by Bumblebee, and any Open GL calls made by `COMMAND` are offloaded to the dedicated GPU.
+This gives the user much finer control of the hardware.

-If you decide to use the nouveau driver, then all you need to install is the `bumblebee` package from the Debian Stretch main repository.
-You will also need the nouveau driver itself (the `xserver-xorg-video-nouveau` package), but the driver is likely to be already included in the default Debian installation.
-If you decide to use the nVidia driver, then you need to install the `bumblebee-nvidia` package from the Debian Stretch contrib repository; the package will conveniently pull in all the other requisites including the driver from the Debian Stretch non-free repository.
+If you decide to use the nouveau driver, then all that you need to install is the `bumblebee` package from the Debian Stretch main repository.
+You will also require the nouveau driver itself (the `xserver-xorg-video-nouveau` package), but the driver is likely to be already included in the default Debian installation.
+If you decide to use the nVidia driver as I did, then you will need to install the `bumblebee-nvidia` package from the Debian Stretch contrib repository; the package will conveniently pull in all the other requisites including the driver from the Debian Stretch non-free repository.